Professor Prabhakar R. Bandaru

-Prab Bandaru is presently a Professor in the Mechanical Engineering Department, and Director of the Materials Science Program , at U.C.
-San Diego.
+Prab Bandaru is presently a Professor in the Mechanical Engineering Department.
+He was a former Director of the Materials Science Program , at U.C.
+San Diego (2015-2021).
 He is also affiliated to the Electrical Engineering and the Nanoengineering departments at UCSD.
 His research group is mainly interested in topics related to electrochemical energy storage, control of thermal energy, and fluid flow at the nanoscale.
 The basis of the underlying investigations is materials physics and chemistry, invoking the electrical, optical, and thermal properties of materials at the mesoscopic and microscopic levels.
 The group investigates various applications which include information processing and storage and sensors.

 • Qualcomm Faculty-Mentor Award Fellowship (2013- 2014)

 • Visiting faculty, Department of Physics, Tata Institute of Fundamental Research (TIFR), Mumbai, 2013